Most contractors decide this too late. The decision is usually made in the last hour before bid time:

 “How hungry do we feel?”

-That is normal – and it is also where margin leaks happen.
+That’s normal — and it’s also where margin leaks happen.

 A better approach is to make the decision based on inputs you can see: